strawberry-graphql/strawberry/CONTRIBUTING.md

 $ cd strawberry
 ```

-Now, you will need to install the required dependency for Strawberry and be sure
+Now, you will need to install the required dependencies for Strawberry and be sure
 that the current tests are passing on your machine:

 ```bash